-Why Subscription Video on Demand is the big deal
+Why Subscription Video on Demand ( VOD platform) is the big deal

 I cannot get tired of quoting this stat – Netflix accounts for over 35% of peak internet traffic in North America.
 Any time roughly every third internet user is streaming on Netflix’s video on demand platform.
 Subscription video on demand platforms are havens for internet users looking to spend their down-time on movies and television.